 The four main characters are a diverse, curious group who work well together as a team, respect each other, and are always willing to help others.

 Some extremely mild suspense/peril as the heroes go about their adventures.

 Did you know you can flag iffy content?
 Adjust limits for Violence & Scariness in your kid's entertainment guide.Get started

 Some limited merchandise including a partnership with Post Alpha Bits cereal.

 Parents Need to Know

-Not only does this inviting animated series encourage preschoolers to expand their early literacy skills through interactive reading, word games, and spelling challenges, it also draws comparisons between the lessons in classic tales like The Three Little Pigs and real-world troubles that kids will easily relate to.
+Not only does this inviting animated series encourage preschoolers to expand their early literacy skills through interactive reading, word games, and spelling challenges, Super WHY! also draws comparisons between the lessons in classic tales like The Three Little Pigs and real-world troubles that kids will easily relate to.
 The stories' morals also remind youngsters that many problems can be resolved by communication and compassion.